ci-group/revolve2/docs/source/tutorials/optimize_locomotion.rst

 The CPPNWIN genotypes each require an innovation database when initialize, so add these as arguments to your random function.
 Additionally you have to provide many parameters.
 These must be set using the ``multineat.Parameters`` structure.
 It is convenient to store these parameters are a constant value in your genotype.
-Next, multineat has its own random object and does not take the standard python ``Random``.
+Next, multineat has its own random object and does not take the standard Python ``Random``.
 This is unfortunate, but there is no way around it.
 To make sure that your randomness is reproducible and an be set with a single seed, simple seed a new ``multineat.RNG`` object with a value from your ``Random`` object.
-Finally, the ``CPPWIN`` supplementary library creates random genotypes by mutating an empty network a few times.
+Finally, the ``CPPWIN`` supplementary package creates random genotypes by mutating an empty network a few times.
 Add a parameters so the number of mutation can be set::